etruxton/arcvde/README.md

 - **Two Game Modes:**
   - **Target Practice** - Classic target shooting with score tracking
-  - **Arcade Mode** - Battle waves of approaching enemies in a doom-style survival game
+  - **Doomsday** - Battle waves of approaching enemies in a doom-style survival game
 - **Real-time hand tracking** using MediaPipe with enhanced gesture detection
 - **Multi-mode detection system** that works even when pointing directly at the camera
 - **Four unique enemy types** with detailed animations and AI behaviors